worldbank/dime-standards/dime-research-standards/pillar-4-data-security/data-security-resources/dime-data-nda.md

 as well as, less straightforwardly identifying data, such as location data, online identification data such as an internet protocol (IP) address and cookie identifiers, and physical characteristics.
 Measures required to keep data secure depend on context, but as a minimum always include (when applicable):
-    - making sure that no data is transferred to me in an insecure method (this applies to data collection, receiving data from research partners or other members of the research team);
+    - making sure that no data is transferred to me in an insecure method;
+      (this applies to data collection, receiving data from research partners or other members of the research team);
     - keeping all digitized personal data in securely encrypted files;
     - password-protecting my computer and any other digital devices I use;